-Usdaw wants shopworkers to be able to enjoy a decent break over the festive period and negotiate with employers to try to get the longest possible break for shopworkers and other workers over the Christmas period.
+Usdaw wants shopworkers to be able to enjoy a decent break over the festive period and negotiates with employers to get the longest possible break for shopworkers and other workers over Christmas.

 Will all shops be closed on Christmas Day?

 The Christmas Day (Trading) Act prevents shops, except for small convenience stores, from trading on 25 December.
 Although the legislation allows small convenience stores to trade, Usdaw is urging retailers not to open any stores on Christmas Day.
 You should check your trading hours to see whether or not your store will be open.

 My store is closed on Christmas Day.
 Will I have to make up the hours?

 Some employers require staff to make up lost hours, use holiday entitlement or take unpaid leave for the hours when stores are closed.
 Usdaw is urging employers to pay staff their normal wages for any contracted hours when stores are closed over Christmas and New Year.

 For some workers, working on a designated public holiday is voluntary.
 For others, working on some or all public holidays is part of the contract.
 The position on whether working on a public holiday is voluntary is usually explained in your contract, the staff handbook or outlined in agreements between the employer and the Trade Union.
 Usdaw believes any stores opening on a bank holiday over the festive period should be staffed by volunteers.

 Does working on a public holiday attract premium payments?